turbot/tailpipe-docs/docs/collect/collect.md

 ```bash
 tailpipe collect aws_cloudtrail_log.test --from 2024-01-01
 ```

+When using the `--from` flag, existing partition data is preserved by default.
+This means that data will not be recollected for time ranges that have already been collected.
+To recollect data for a time range, use the `--overwrite` flag.

 Subsequent collection runs occur chronologically, resuming from the last collection by default, so there are no time gaps while the data is being collected.